Shrimp and Avocado Salad

 PIN the Shrimp Avocado Salad to try it later!

-I first made this ultra-easy Shrimp and Avocado Salad when a couple of my nieces were doing Whole 30, and it became a hit on the blog almost immediately.
-Since then I’ve made this simple salad over and over when it was just too hot to cook.
+This favorite Shrimp and Avocado Salad is a recipe that I first made when my nieces were doing Whole 30, and it became a hit on the blog almost immediately.
+Since then I’ve made this simple salad over and over when it was too hot to cook.
+And it’s definitely HOT in Utah this time of year, so this salad seems like the perfect recipe to remind you about for Friday Favorites this week!

-I know shrimp is a bit of a budget splurge, but salads like this are the reason I keep frozen cooked shrimp in the freezer for those times when I just need a treat.
-Hope you enjoy trying it if you’re also a shrimp fan!
+Of course shrimp and avocados are two of my favorite foods, but it’s the amazing dressing with lots of fresh lime juice, olive oil, and a touch of cumin that makes this salad such a wow for me!
+I know shrimp is a bit of a budget splurge.
+But salads like this are the reason I keep frozen cooked shrimp in the freezer for those times when I need a treat.
+Hope you enjoy trying the Shrimp and Avocado Salad if you’re also a shrimp fan!

 What ingredients do you need for this recipe?

-- cooked frozen shrimp, thawed, I used my fresh-frozen lime juice
+- cooked frozen shrimp, thawed

 - avocados

-- fresh-squeezed lime juice
+- fresh-squeezed lime juice, I used my fresh-frozen lime juice

 - ground cumin (affiliate link)